 What are the assessing authorities for skills assessment for Australia?

+Every occupation in the list has its own skill assessing authority.
 Currently, there are 42 assessing authorities that conduct the required skills assessment for GSM visas for Australia –

 |Assessing Authority||Full Name|